 How does ADPPA compare to GDPR and CPPA?

-As it stands now, the American Data Privacy and Protection Act (ADPPA) will impose stricter limits on targeted advertising and related data collection by completely prohibiting ads targeting minors and ads targeting “sensitive information” including data pertaining to a person’s health, precise geo-location, and communications held in private.
-In other words, digital ads in the U.S. are about to get a lot less creepy.
+The American Data Privacy and Protection Act (ADPPA) imposes stricter limits on targeted advertising and related data collection by completely prohibiting ads targeting minors and ads targeting “sensitive information,” including data pertaining to a person’s health, precise geo-location, and communications held in private.
+A major sticking point of the original bill is the pre-emption of state laws.
+If ADPPA were passed in its original form, it would have weakened stricter legislation enacted at the state level, such as CCPA.
+The bill is currently under revision with the Committee on Energy and Commerce.

 We knew this was coming.
-With a lack of regulation at the federal level, the advertising industry over the last two decades has enjoyed and taken advantage of unfettered access to and use of personal data, often without consequence.
-Consumer confidence has taken a major hit over the last few years as innumerable data breaches have put them – and company reputations- at risk.
-Meta, for example, was discovered collecting data from the Free Application for Federal Student Aid (FAFSA) website.
+With a lack of regulation at the federal level, the advertising industry has enjoyed and taken advantage of unfettered access to and use of personal data over the last two decades, often without consequence.
+Consumer confidence has taken a major hit over the last few years as innumerable data breaches have put them - and company reputations - at risk.
+Meta, for example, faced significant backlash when they were discovered collecting data from the Free Application for Federal Student Aid (FAFSA) website.

 If passed, the ADPPA will require “affirmative express consent” (also known as “explicit consent”) and the minimization of data being collected to include only what is necessary.
-The days of relying on third-party data to reach and engage your target audience are coming to an end.
+It’s yet another indication that the days of relying on third-party data to reach and engage your target audience are coming to an end.
 Due to data deprecation, collecting, unifying, and activating consented first-party data will become an essential element to any successful marketing campaign.

 Marketers will need to review current processes and systems to ensure compliance with ADPPA if/when it goes into effect.
 Investing in technology that ensures compliance with privacy regulations will help relieve some of the burden, but marketers will need to remain vigilant and well informed on any regulatory changes.